Ryan-B1yth/be-mindful/README.md

 ![4 size view of the website's home page](assets/images/amiresponsive-portfolio1.PNG)

-This is my first project for Code Institute.
-You can view the live site [here](Add site link here).

 Be Mindful is a mindfulness and meditation website, designed to provide information to the user on how to live a more healthy and positive minded lifestyle through various means.
 The landing page gives a brief explanation of mindfulness, meditation, and yoga.
-The meditation page has a 'how to' walkthrough if you are a beginner at the practice.
-The yoga page goes into detail about the benefits of the practice and links to sites and/or videos for beginners and intermediates.
+The meditation page has a 'how to' walkthrough if you are a beginner at the practice and the yoga page goes into detail about the history of the practice, different variations, and links to sites and videos for beginners and intermediates.
+The site encourages people to get out into nature and signposts where users can find more information.

 ## User Experience (UX)